-In October 2017, Governor Jerry Brown signed landmark bipartisan legislation making California the first state to abolish fees in the juvenile legal system (documented in our 2017 report).
+In 2017, Governor Jerry Brown signed landmark bipartisan legislation making California the first state to abolish fees in the juvenile legal system (documented in our 2017 report).

 Starting January 1, 2018, Senate Bill 190 (SB 190) prohibits counties from charging fees to parents and guardians for their children’s detention, representation by counsel, electronic monitoring, probation supervision, and drug testing in the juvenile system.

-In our 2019 report, we present key findings regarding the implementation of SB 190 and the status of juvenile fee reform in California.
-Some highlights include:
+In our 2019 report, we presented key findings regarding the implementation of SB 190.
+Some highlights, updated with numbers through July 14, 2020, include:

-- In compliance with SB 190, all 58 counties stopped assessing new juvenile fees against families before January 1, 2018.
+- All 58 counties stopped charging new juvenile fees before January 1, 2018.

-See the interactive chart below for details about juvenile fee collection in each county, including the county’s collection status, the dollar amounts relieved or still under active collection, and the associated number of accounts (updated in 2020 as additional counties have ended collection).
+See the interactive chart below for details about juvenile fee collection in each county, including the county’s collection status, the dollar amounts relieved or still under active collection, and the associated number of accounts.

-Senate Bill 1290, which is pending before the California Legislature, will end all further collection and discharge all outstanding fees.
+Senate Bill 1290 is pending before the California Legislature and will end all further collection and discharge all outstanding fees.